flipperdevices/flipperzero-firmware/README.md

 - Known Issues:			`FAP Loader`, `Chess` & `Chip8` (No Controls)
 - Assets: Includes New Dolphin Animations: [P0liwhirl (By Panzer00Z)]
 - A few more P0kem0n assets for RFID and iButton by @Panzer00Z
-- Updated IR assets thanks to @Amec0e and @xMasterX
+- Updated IR assets thanks to @Amec0e and [Unleashed/xMasterX](https://github.com/Eng1n33r/flipperzero-firmware)
+- Fit extra element on lfrfid screen - from [Unleashed/xMasterX](https://github.com/Eng1n33r/flipperzero-firmware)
+- bt and lfrfid tune debug apps excluded from releases - from [Unleashed/xMasterX](https://github.com/Eng1n33r/flipperzero-firmware)

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>